 Overall IB Chemistry Reviews

 Want more of a review of what you'll learn in IB Chemistry?
-Then check out our in-depth guide to the IB Chemistry syllabus: SL and HL.
+Then check out our in-depth guide to the IB Chemistry syllabus: SL and HL and our tips on balancing chemical equations.

 A prep book can be an extremely useful study tool.
 Learn which are the best IB Chemistry textbooks by reading our guide.